G7495x/CSE-VTU-Labs---2010-Syllabus/Networks-Lab-10CSL77/7-CRC/README.md

 	<br><br><img src="../Images/7-2.png?raw=true" width="480px">
 * The **data** bits are the dividend.
 * **REMAINDER** is the CRC bits and **quotient** is discarded.
 * CRC is computed by sender.
 It is **appended** to the data bits and sent.
 The reciever just performs a division operation on the entire received bits.
-After the division, the previously appended bits will be **zeros**.
+After the division, the appended CRC bits should be **zeros**.
 If not, then an **error** is detected.
 * The divisor is normally called the **generator polynomial** or simply the generator.
 * A **pre-defined divisor** is used.
 The divisor is **common** between sender and receiver.
 * For 16-bit CRC, the divisor must be **17** bits long with leftmost bit = 1.
 * **CRC-CCITT** (16-bit) standard divisor - 0b10001000000100001.

+### Mechanism

+Given a binary number and a divisor, we convert the binary number into a multiple of the divisor by appending appropriate bits.
+The restriction here is we are allowed to only append as many bits as the divisor minus 1 (Eg. if divisor is 5 bits, we must append 4 bits).
+This is so that only one configuration of the composite number is possible.
+Hence we shift the bits, get the remainder and append it.
+This composite number is error resistant because inverting of any of these bits will result in the composite number being no longer a multiple of the divisor hence this mechanism proves very effective againg bit-parity errors.
+However, it may not detect errors after the number of bit-parity errors crosses a threshold, but still, extremely effective.

 ### Code (C++)
 ```c++